 In order to be used as cosmological tools, it is necessary to know each cluster's mass.
-The magnitude of the tSZ effect, the Compton-$y$ parameter, is proportional to the integrated line-of-sight pressure and its sum over the cluster, Y, is a good proxy for the cluster mass.
-For large surveys the sum over the cluster is typically calculated using multi-frequency matched filters normalized such that the peak at the cluster location is equal to Y. This is the centralized Compton-$y$ parameter and in the ACT DR5 cluster catalog is refereed to as $y_c$ \citep{Hilton2020}.
-There is however, an 11\% scatter in the ACT Compton-$y$ to mass relation (Y-M)\citep{Battaglia2012}.
+The magnitude of the tSZ effect, the Compton-$y$ parameter, is proportional to the integrated line-of-sight pressure, and its sum over the cluster, $Y$, is a good proxy for the cluster mass.
+For large surveys, the sum over the cluster is typically calculated using multifrequency matched filters normalized such that the peak at the cluster location is equal to $Y$.
+This is the centralized Compton-$y$ parameter and in the ACT DR5 cluster catalog is refereed to as $y_c$ \citep{Hilton2020}.
+There is however, an 11\% scatter in the ACT Compton-$y$ to mass relation \citep[$Y$-$M$;][]{Battaglia2012}.
 For tSZ galaxy cluster surveys to fulfill their promise as precision cosmology tools, it is crucial to understand these systematic effects.
 The mass selection effects in tSZ galaxy cluster surveys are well understood and simulations have been used to predict the effects of cluster mergers \citep{MergersAndSZE}.
-However, past studies disagree on the effect that compact radio sources have on the detection of galaxy clusters and how much this might contribute to the scatter in Y-M relationships \citep{Coble2007,Gralla2020}.
+However, past studies disagree on the effect that compact radio sources have on the detection of galaxy clusters and how much this might contribute to the scatter in $Y$-$M$ relationships \citep{Coble2007,Gralla2020}.

-Although the mass of clusters can be found by weak lensing, the weak lensing signal is not detectable in a single cluster.
+Although the mass of clusters can be found by weak lensing, the weak-lensing signal is not detectable in a single cluster.
 It is necessary to stack clusters with similar masses (or measured Y values).
 Scatter in measured Y has the potential to bias weak lensing measurements as some clusters in each bin could be of significantly different mass.

-\citet[herafter D2021]{Dicker2021} used an ad-hoc sample of galaxy clusters observed at 90~GHz by MUSTANG2 on the Green bank telescope to investigate the effects of compact sources on the measured $y_c$.
-This sample of 30 clusters had been selected for deep observations by different projects for a range scientific aims.
-Approximately one third of the clusters had compact sources brighter than 1~mJy, enough to bias mass estimates by 2--100\%.
-However, these clusters were selected for study due to their interesting properties (e.g. known mergers) which could bias the results.
+\citet[hereafter D2021]{Dicker2021} used an ad hoc sample of galaxy clusters observed at 90~GHz by MUSTANG2 on the Green Bank Telescope (GBT) to investigate the effects of compact ($<15''$ in diameter) sources on the measured $y_c$.
+This sample of 30 clusters had been selected for deep observations by different projects for a range of scientific aims.
+Approximately one third of the clusters had compact sources brighter than 1~mJy, enough to bias individual mass estimates by 2\%--100\%.
+However, these clusters were selected for study due to their interesting properties (e.g. known mergers), which could bias the results.
 This motivated the study in this paper of a search for sources in a more representative sample of clusters.